grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 ### Use a variable to add other links to traces

-The results in the Traces panel include links to the **Explore** page that renders the trace.
+The results in the traces visualization include links to the **Explore** page that renders the trace.
 You can add other links to traces in the table that fill in the `traceId` dashboard variable when selected, so that the trace is visualized in the same dashboard.

 To create a set of data links in the panel, use the following steps: